-We replicate five important papers and examine if their implementation of interaction effects are robust.
-(Data details are given in the appendix.)
-First, in Table 7, we examine if the results of the highly influential paper of Rajan and Zingales (1998) are robust.
-The conclusion of this paper, which has by early 2010 has almost 2500 references, is that accounting standards matters-in particular in industries that are highly dependent on finance.
+The dependent variable is the annual compounded growth rate in real value added for each ISIC industry in each country for the period 1980-1990.
+E is the fraction of capital expenditures not financed with internal funds for U.S. firms in the same industry between 1980-1990.
+For interaction terms, E is multiplied by financial development variables; total capitalization to GDP ratio (T) and accounting standards in a country in 1990 (A).
+T is the ratio of the sum of equity market capitalization and domestic credit to GDP (It varies by country).
+I is industry's share of total value added in manufacturing in 1980.
+The sample size is 1,042 for all of the regressions.
+All regressions include a constant, country-and industry-fixed effects but their coefficients are not reported.
+All coefficients are multiplied by 10. t statistics in parentheses.
+The new variables which are created according to the Frisch-Waugh theorem: $T^{\psi} = (I - P{[constant, I, E, A]})T$ , $A^{\psi} = (I - P{[constant, I, E, A]})A$ matters-in particular in industries that are highly dependent on finance.
 Considering the influence of the paper, it is important to examine if the results are robust.
-The interactions of interest are between sectors' external financial dependence (E) and the country-level indicators of finance availability: the ratio of (total equity market capitalization plus domestic credit) to GDP (T) and accounting standards (A).
-We examine if the results are robust to using Frisch-Waugh residuals for total capitalization (T) and accounting standards (A).
-We find that using Frisch-Waugh residuals in the interaction term strengthens the size and significance of the interactions; in fact, the interaction of external dependence and equity market capitalization and credit turns from insignificant to clearly significant at the 5-percent level with the expected sign.
+The interactions of interest are between sectors' external financial dependence (E) and the country-level indicators of finance availability: the ratio of (total equity market capitalization plus domestic credit) to gross domestic product (GDP) total capitalization (T) and accounting standards (A).
+We examine if the results are robust to using Frisch-Waugh residuals for T and A. We find that using of Frisch-Waugh residuals in the interaction term strengthens the size and significance of the interactions; in fact, the interaction of external dependence (E) and equity market capitalization and credit turns from insignificant to clearly significant at the 5 % level with the expected sign.
 Our robustness exercise makes the original claims of Rajan and Zingales (1998) empirically more convincing.

-We also briefly consider the results of Rajan and Zingales (2003), who examined if the number of listed firms in a country is affected by openness (O), the historical (1913) level of industrialization (I), and the interaction of openness and historical industrialization.
-From Table 8, we see that the t-statistic on the main terms are very much affected by the interaction terms not being centered although this only involves a different interpretation of the t-statistic which are positive and significant when the variables are centered in the interaction.
-The impact of the interaction term is very robust to including quadratic terms in the main variables or orthogonalizing the regressors (indicating that these were likely to be near-orthogonal to begin with).
-Overall, the conclusions of Rajan and Zingales (2003) are robust to the potential misspecifications that we suggest examining.
+We also briefly consider the results of Rajan and Zingales (2003), who examined if the number of listed firms in a country is affected by openness (O), the historical (1913) level of Industrialization (I), and the interaction of O and I. From Table 8, we see that the t statistics on the main terms are very much affected by the interaction terms not being centered although this only involves a different interpretation of the t statistics which are positive and significant when the variables are centered in the interaction.
+The impact of the interaction term is very robust to including quadratic